Spiro Xega: Paint and photography

-There are known connections of the painter Spiro Xega with talented patriotic photographs Kristo Sulidhi in Korca and Kol Marubi in Shkodër.
-They have had a very reciprocal collaboration.
-From Kristo Sulidhi he took the different positions of warriors and from Marubi he took portraits and the typical dresses of the north as woolen jackets, jerkins, pistols kept in belt etc. This is seen also on the figure of Skenderbeu of the year 1936.
+There are known connections between the paintings of Spiro and the photographers Kristo Sulidhi in Korça and Kel Marubi in Shkodër.
+They had a reciprocal collaboration.
+Spiro took inspiration from Kristo Sulidhi for different positions of warriors and from Marubi he took portraits and the typical dresses of the north such as woolen jackets, jerkins, pistols in belts etc. This can be seen in the figure of Skanderbeg from the year 1936.

 Creativity of Spiro Xega as a national treasure

-Counting about 137 paint works as portraits, compositions, tableau, quiet nature, created a real artistic ensemble which for a long time and now continue to affect the development of figurative arts and patriotic and artistic education of Albanian people.
-He used to expose his paints in his private shop.
+Counting about 137 paintings such as portraits, compositions, tableau, naturalism, created a real artistic ensemble which for a long time and now continues to affect the development of figurative arts and patriotic and artistic education of Albanian people.
+He used to display his paintings in his private shop.
 Before the liberation of the country in 1944 he participated at three different exhibitions where he was very appreciated.
-In the year 1956 he opened an exhibition of all of his works in Tirana and his works were highly appraised.
+In the year 1956 an exhibition of all of his works opened in Tirana and his works were highly appraised.

-His home had always been a home gallery and was visited by Albanians and foreigners (we can mention here the Russian producer Ilia Kopain and the artist Akaki Khorava, of the famous movie of Skënderbeu, who depicted the figure of Skënderbeu on the creativity of the painter Spiro Xega.
+His home had always been a home gallery and was visited by Albanians and foreigners (we can mention here the Russian producer Ilia Kopain and the artist Akaki Khorava, of the famous movie of Skënderbeu, who depicted the figure of Skanderbeg based on the creativity of the painter Spiro Xega).

 The artistic and genetic inheritance of the painter

-The painter Spiro Xega, left us a rich and unique legacy through his paintbrush.
-His artistic creativity has a variety of works such as graphics, oil, mural, icons.
-There are approximately 137 pieces of different genres which are part of our national art culture in museums and in Albanian families in and out Albania.
-His relatives in the USA got a number of his paints, which are of a great value.
+Spiro Xega produced approximately 137 works across several media, including graphics, oils, murals, and icons.
+His paintings are held in Albanian museums and private collections both in Albania and abroad, including the United States.

-We can say that the painting skills of Spiro still runs in the blood of the Xega family.
-His nephew Ilia Xega has participated successfully in many regional exhibitions, his grand nephew Dhimitri Xega has continued also to inherit successfully the art of painting and is enriching even more the artistic treasure of the paintings in Xega Family.
+The painting skills of Spiro still run in the blood of the Xega family.
+His nephew, Ilia Xega has participated in many regional exhibitions and his grand nephew, Dhimitri Xega has also inherited the art of painting and is enriching even more than the artistic treasure of the paintings in Xega family.